Albanian cuisine: History

+Illyrian era

-Albania’s culinary heritage can be traced back to ancient Illyrian times, when the diet primarily consisted of grains, legumes, wild herbs, and dairy products.
-The fertile lands of Albania and its mild climate allowed for the cultivation of olives, grapes, and wheat, which became staples in the diet.
+Albania’s culinary heritage is traced back to the Illyrian era (900 BCE-600 CE), when the diet primarily consisted of grains, legumes, wild herbs, and dairy products.
+The area's ample arable lands and its Mediterranean climate allowed for the cultivation of wheat, which became a staple in the diet.
+The Romans brought grapes, olives and staples when they took hold of the area in the 2nd century CE.

 Byzantine and Ottoman influence

-The Byzantine Empire introduced dishes with strong Mediterranean characteristics, including the use of olive oil, seafood, and a variety of herbs.
-With the Ottoman conquest in the 15th century, Albanian cuisine absorbed Turkish elements.
-Dishes like byrek (savory pie), baklava, and kebabs became staples.
-The use of spices like cinnamon, cloves, and nutmeg, as well as rice-based dishes like pilaf, became prominent during this period.
+Albania's absorption into the Byzantine Empire introduced dishes with typical Mediterranean ingredients, including olive oil, seafood, and a variety of herbs.
+Following the Ottoman conquest in the 15th century, Albanian cuisine integrated Turkish elements.
+Dishes such as byrek (savory pie), baklava, and kebabs became staples of the Albanian diet.
+The use of spices including cinnamon, cloves, and nutmeg, as well as rice-based dishes like pilaf, became prominent during this period.

+Post World War II

+After the war, Albanian cuisine began to incorporate staples from its northern neighbor Yugoslavia, especially ajvar, a relish composed of eggplant, roasted red peppers, and various herbs and spices.

+The local cuisine underwent significant changes during the 45-year authoritarian Communist rule of Enver Hoxha (1945-1990), during which draconian measures to maintain political control and promote economic self-sufficiency saw the rationing of food supplies, a prohibition of fishing, and a widespread decline in beef and dairy consumption.

+The regime attempted to "collectivize" all regional Albanian cuisines and blur localized differences through the promotion of a singular national cuisine that emphasized simplicity and thrift.
+Since the end of Communist rule, new generations of Albanians have tried to revive traditional cuisine elements and popularize recipes of dishes that were discouraged by the Hoxha regime.

 Characteristics and meals

-The location of Albania in the western Balkan Peninsula and on the Mediterranean Sea has a large influence on Albanian cuisine.
+Albania's location in the western Balkan Peninsula and on the Mediterranean Sea has impactfully contributed to the local cuisine.
 Many foods that are common in the Mediterranean Basin, such as olives, wheat, chickpeas, dairy products, fish, fruits, and vegetables, are prominent in the Albanian cooking tradition.
 Albania has a distinctly Mediterranean climate.
 Across the country, a range of microclimates due to differing soil types and topography allows a variety of products to be grown.
 Citrus fruits such as oranges, lemons, figs and olives thrive.

 Citrus fruits are mostly cultivated in the south of Albania.